HelloZeroNet/Documentation/docs/faq.md

 #### Does ZeroNet only support HTML, CSS websites?

 ZeroNet is built for dynamic, real-time updated websites, but you can serve any kind of files using it.
-(GIT repository, your own thin-client, database, etc.)
+(VCS repositories, your own thin-client, database, etc.)

 ---